-Upon reaching 1,000,000 Lifetime Qualifying Miles, you will receive a welcome package with a membership card and special luggage tags.
-I’m not sure where you’d get to flex a membership card, but the luggage tags let others know that you know your way around the skies.
+Upon reaching 1,000,000 Lifetime Qualifying Miles, you’ll receive a welcome package with a membership card and special luggage tags.

-While luggage tags are indeed a nice gesture, the main benefit of reaching this mark is that you will enjoy Aeroplan 50K Status for the rest of your life.
-So, you are spared the hustle of reaching SQM/SQS and SQD thresholds ever again.
+While luggage tags are indeed a nice gesture, the main benefit of reaching this mark is that you’ll enjoy Aeroplan 50K Status for the rest of your life.
+So, you’re spared the hustle of reaching SQM/SQS and SQD thresholds ever again.

 Having ongoing 50K status will afford you a number of perks, including:

-- Complimentary Maple Leaf Lounge and Star Alliance Gold Lounge access for you and a guest
+- Complimentary Maple Leaf Lounge and Star Alliance Gold Lounge access for yourself and a guest

 - Priority airport services